 Q: How long should I ride a recumbent bike?

 A: Daily exercise is something everybody should aim for, but it's often difficult to motivate yourself to go to the gym.
-However, with a recumbent exercise bike, you can get a sufficient workout from the comfort of your home.
+With a recumbent exercise bike though, you can get a sufficient workout from the comfort of your home.

 However, you might be unsure how much exercise to do, especially if you're not used to doing any activity at all.
 As recumbent exercise bikes are cardio, the recommended amount is at least 30 minutes, as this will give you enough time to burn energy and get a sweat on.
 Of course, as 30 minutes is the minimum, you can go for as long as you're able.